Restored wetland, Pelee Island, ON (Photo by NCC)

 After wetland restoration, Pelee Island, ON (photo by NCC)

 Almost 10 years ago, NCC began to transform former agricultural fields into thriving native meadows and small wetlands.
 In many places these marginal agricultural lands were already quite wet — and it was clear to our conservation staff that they were once wetlands.
 These restored habitats are now teeming with wildlife, including species at risk, such as monarch and snapping turtle.

 Creating our biggest wetland yet

-NCC and Ducks Unlimited Canada are partnering to create an extensive 62-acre (25-hectare) wetland on Pelee Island.
+NCC and Ducks Unlimited Canada are partnering to create an extensive 25-hectare (62-acre) wetland on Pelee Island.
 Drained in the late 1800s, this former marsh once sheltered migratory songbirds and waterfowl.
 When complete, the wetland will support migratory birds, turtles, salamanders and a multitude of other species.
 The wetland will also provide critically important water retention, filtration and flood mitigation to the local community.

 Gray fox pup (Photo by Ken Canning)

-Location: Island in Lake Erie, 32 km south of the Ontario mainland
+Location: Island in Lake Erie, 32 kilometres south of the Ontario mainland

 Habitat type: Alvars, forests, restored wetlands, dunes and beaches